This post may contain affiliate links. Read my disclosure policy.

-- About 8 slices Hillshire Farm® Naturals Honey Roasted Ham or Black Forest Ham, cut into thin strips
+- 8 slices deli ham cut into thin strips

-- About 2 ounces cheddar cheese, shredded or crumbled
+- 2 oz cheddar cheese shredded or crumbled

-- Greek Yogurt Ranch Dressing or your salad dressing of choice
+- 1/4 cup Greek Yogurt Ranch Dressing or your salad dressing of choice.

 - Place the lettuce leaves onto plates or a serving platter, divide the lunch meats, cheese, eggs, tomatoes, cucumber, and carrots between the leaves, and drizzle with the salad dressing.